iotux/elwiz-in-charge/README.md

 ## Overview

-elwiz-in-charge is designed to control EV charging systems (currently supporting Easee chargers) based on signals from the ElWiz system.
+elwiz-in-charge is designed to control EV charging systems (currently supporting Easee chargers) based on MQTT messages from the ElWiz system.
 It allows for intelligent charging that can take advantage of low electricity prices while respecting user requirements and preferences.

 ## Features